 The moderate temperatures offer the ideal opportunity to go river rafting at the Teesta River.
 Furthermore, it offers the chance to try out white water rafting.
-In addition, pilgrimage is also thriving during summers in Sikkim.
+Pilgrimage is also thriving during summers in Sikkim.
 There are two hundred Buddhist monasteries, of which a visit to the Rumtek and Pemayangtse monasteries is to be included in a trip to Sikkim.

 Monsoon: July to September